mmbman/Katagiri/mindfulness.md

 In this series of talks, Katagiri Roshi explains mindfulness from the viewpoint of Zen Master Dogen.
 The talks discuss the first part of the *Sanjūshichi-bon-bodai-bunpō* (“Thirty-Seven Conditions Contributing to Bodhisattva Practice”) chapter of *Shobogenzo*.

 This series might be seen as challenging, as it presents a radically different view of mindfulness from what one might expect based on how it is presented in mainstream culture.
-Specifically, some points to consider here may be:
+Specifically, some points to consider here might be:

 - Mindfulness is not a set of techniques.
 - Mindfulness is not exclusively focused on the self.